Tracey L. Jowett, RDH, BSDH, IPDH, President

 “What a gift it is to work with some of the most talented, caring, giving, people in the field of dentistry providing service to the people of Maine.
-For the past 18 years, it has been my pleasure to offer care in school-based settings having worked under Public Health Supervision and currently under the Independent Practice of Dental Hygiene through Saving Smiles of Maine.
+For the past 20 years, it has been my pleasure to offer care in school-based settings having worked under Public Health Supervision and currently under the Independent Practice of Dental Hygiene through Saving Smiles of Maine.
 Apart from being a mother, Saving Smiles has been the most rewarding position I have held.
-I am encouraged to see enthusiasm for the profession and a passion for public health in our next generation of dental providers.
-I am excited for the future as we work to improve access to dental care in Maine!"
+In my role as an educator at UMA, I am equally encouraged to see enthusiasm for the profession and a passion for public health in our next generation of dental providers.
+I am excited for the future as we work together improving access to dental care in Maine!"

 A graduate from the University of Maine, Orono/Bangor, in 1993, Tracey L. Jowett began her work as a full time Dental Hygienist in Southern Maine.
 In 1995 she accepted a dental hygiene position in Belfast moving back to Central Maine closer to family, renovated the old 1920’s family farm with the love of her life, and began a family of their own.